tom-williams26/job-board/README.md

 Then open http://localhost:8000 in your browser.

----

-✨ **Features**
+✨ Features

-- Job listings homepage
+    Job listings homepage

-- Create, edit, and delete listings (CRUD)
+    Create, edit, and delete listings (CRUD)

-- User authentication (login)
+    User authentication (login)

-- Filtering listings by keyword and category
+    Filtering listings by keyword and category

-- Form validation and user-friendly error messages
+    Form validation and user-friendly error messages

-- Flash messaging and user feedback
+    Flash messaging and user feedback

-- Protected routes and access control
+    Protected routes and access control

----

-🧭 **Roadmap**
+🧭 Roadmap

 Planned features and improvements:

-- ✅ User login (implemented)
+    ✅ User login (implemented)

-- 🔧 User registration functionality
+    🔧 User registration functionality

-- 📄 Pagination for job listings
+    📄 Pagination for job listings

-- 🧹 Improved UI design and layout refinements
+    🧹 Improved UI design and layout refinements

-- 📸 Add screenshots to this README
+    📸 Add screenshots to this README

-- 🚀 Deploy project live using Forge or another platform
+    🚀 Deploy project live using Forge or another platform

----

-📌 **Project Status**
+📌 Project Status

 🚧 This project is under active development.

 The core functionality is implemented, and additional features like registration, UI enhancements, and deployment are in progress.
-Contributions and feedback are welcome.